djdrysdale/digital-garden/notes/¶ Deductive reasoning.md

 ---
-Title: Deductive Reasoning
+title: Deductive Reasoning
-Date: 2021-02-26
+date: 2021-02-26
-Description: Deductive reasoning tests a general theory against gathered data.
+description: Deductive reasoning tests a general theory against gathered data.
-Tags: concept
+tags: concept
 ---

 In contrast to [[¶ Inductive reasoning|inductive research]], deductive research seeks to test a theory or hypothesis based on the observation of data.
 It begins with the general theory, and gathers data in order to validate or invalidate it.
 It necessarily leads to a concrete conclusion: the proposition is either true or it is false.
 Deductive research cannot increase human knowledge; it can only determine if existing knowledge is accurate.
 It can't be used to predict future events, or to provide insight into unobserved phenomena.